Malcomian/Morphmaster/readme.md

 ### Dev Dependencies

+* **[abjure](https://www.npmjs.com/package/abjure):** A command line interface utility that enables a special sort of intellisense by transpiling javascript files that contain certain patterns that "comment in" or "comment out" sections of code.
+* **[chokidar-cli](https://www.npmjs.com/package/chokidar-cli):** Watches the `./src` directory for changes to automatically run the build script.
 * **[electron](https://www.electronjs.org/):** This is an electron app, after all.
 * **[electron-builder](https://www.electron.build/):** The flavor of electron builder I chose.
 The build options are specified within `package.json`.
 Currently set to build a simple NSIS-based installer executable for windows.
+* **[zipadeedoodah](https://www.npmjs.com/package/zipadeedoodah):** A simple CLI zip utility based on glob patterns with minimal setup.